About this recipe:

 Not including the time needed for marination, the total cooking time is only 15 minutes!

 I hope you enjoy making this pan-fried marinated beef.
-If you like this recipe, don’t forget to leave a rating and share it with your friends!
+If you like this recipe, please leave a rating and share it with your friends!

 - 1 tablespoon oil